adamSumi/cog-group-convo/README.md

 ### Building dependencies from source

 Unfortunately, due to some features being used by this project that are not in package manager repositories, you'll have to build some dependencies from source code.
-But don't worry!
-It's not too bad.

 The following instructions were performed on Ubuntu 20.04, but will _probably_ work on Unix-like systems (i.e. MacOS)